 - Mount vertical jump measuring tape to wall or use vertical jump apparatus.

-- Put chalk (or water) on finger tips if using wall method.
+- Put chalk (or water) on fingertips if using the wall method.

 Adult norms based on data from the Fitness Institute of Texas, University of Texas at Austin.